Skip to main content

 We also recommend sending the campaigns consistently, without sudden drops and increases of volume.

 Following these tips can help you decrease your SPAM rates and improve the results of your campaigns.
-The last, but super-important thing is monitoring your deliverability in your Warmbots dashboard.
+The last, but super-important thing is monitoring your deliverability in your Deliverability dashboard.
 We recommend doing that every other day and reacting quickly & accordingly, following the above tips!

 After all, if your deliverability is not great, and you're not reaching the main inbox, you might not get the desired results, since prospects are not likely to respond to emails in SPAM.
 We fully understand that such changes might bring new challenges ahead, but we keep our fingers crossed for your results, and we believe that these recommendations may turn out really helpful.